Jack of all trades, master of some

-My father has always told me he's not sure what he wants to be when he grows up.
-Now in my late thirties, I get it.
+My father always tells me he's not sure what he wants to be when he grows up.
+Now at 40, I get it.
 I got my degree in philosophy and studied theology after that.
-Then I worked for a decade as an editor and later an instructional designer.
-Now I design digital educational games and interactive activities for kids across the country.
+I worked for a decade as an editor and later an instructional designer.
+Now I design digital educational games and interactive content for kids (ages 6-18) across the country.
 At least, that's what I do from 9-5.

-For a little background, I started a web design company when I was 16.
-I've worked as a social media manager and producer for an app maker.
-I've run and written for websites covering the games industry.
+Going back farther, I started a web design company when I was 16.
+I worked as a social media manager and producer for an app developer.
+I ran and wrote for websites covering the games industry.
 I taught myself how to program.
-I've designed a card game and worked on board game designs.
-A couple of years ago I fulfilled a lifelong dream of designing and releasing a point-and-click adventure game.
+I designed board and card games.
+I I even fulfilled a lifelong dream designing and releasing adventure games.

-I have a portfolio of original compositions (orchestral, electronic, rock, pop) I invite you to peruse.
-I offer game and ludonarrative consultation at very reasonable rates and have helped game designers work through some tough problems in quick order.
+If you're interested in original compositions for your media project, I have a varied portfolio that I invite you to peruse.
+I'm also more than happy to write a brief demo for you.
+I offer game and ludonarrative consultation at reasonable rates and have helped game designers work through some tough problems.
 I've even written a 3-book series about marketing indie games that you might find interesting (written as an ongoing narrative about a fictional indie game studio), and in general, I offer comprehensive writing, editing, and instructional design solutions.